bvweerd/dynamic_energy_contract_calculator/README.md

 appropriate cost or profit sensor.
 Daily sensors add their values once per day at midnight.

+## Data Update

+Dynamic sensors update whenever the linked energy sensor or price sensor changes.
+The integration listens for state changes, so updates happen immediately without polling.
+Daily cost sensors add their values at midnight using Home Assistant's scheduler.

 ## Troubleshooting

 - **No sensors created:** check the Home Assistant logs for setup errors and